 This course is intended to provide students with a general perspective on computers and their role and other technology related areas.
 The course provides an introduction to various common software packages (for example, word processors, spreadsheets and presentation graphics), a history of computers, basic hardware components, commonly used number systems, logic, and algorithmic development.
 The course includes a required 2 hour laboratory component.
-NOTE: If you intend to be a business, computing, or science major, please check the description for CSI 121 below.
-Students cannot receive credit for both CSI120 and CSI 121.
 Each semester.